milesdwilliams15/milesdwilliams15.github.io/software.md

 <p> </p>

-## My Software

-As a part of my methodologically oriented research agenda, I have developed a number of R statistical packages.
+Through the course of teaching and doing research, I have developed a number of R statistical packages.
 Click on the links below to learn more.

 <ul>
   <li><a href = "https://github.com/milesdwilliams15/coolorrr">coolorrr</a> - Supports easier porting and application of custom color palettes, produced at <a href = "coolors.co">coolors.co</a>, for use with `ggplot()`.</li>